ocjojo/bash-provisioning/README.md

 This provides a collection of shell scripts to simplify provisioning a new server.

 ## Usage
-1. Clone this repo.
-2. Create a shell script that sources `provision.sh`.
+1. Create a shell script that sources `provision.sh`.
-3. Call helper functions.
+2. Call helper functions.

 Sample script `setup.sh`